MarioBlazek/git-workshop/assignments/08-reset.md

 Tasks
 -----

-* Do a reset of previous commit
+* Discard the changes of previous commit and move them to untracked section
-* Do a soft reset of previous commit
+* Discard the changes of previous commit but leave them staged
-* Do a hard reset of previous commit
+* Completely remove the changes of previous commit
 * Inspect a project's reflog
+* Get to the state before all of this resetting came into play

 Solution
 --------